hyperware-ai/hyperware-book/src/my_first_app/chapter_1.md

     "animation_url": ""
 }
 ```
-Here, the `publisher` is the default value (`"template.os"`), but for a real package, this field should contain the KNS ID of the publishing node.
+Here, the `publisher` is the default value (`"template.os"`), but for a real package, this field should contain the HNS ID of the publishing node.
 The `publisher` can also be set with a `kit new --publisher` flag.
 The `wit_version` is an optional field: